top of page

 Debasish Sinha, PhD

-Adjunct faculty, Ophthalmology, The Johns Hopkins University School of Medicine and Department of Environmental Health & Engineering, The Johns Hopkins Bloomberg School of Public Health
+Adjunct faculty, Department of Environmental Health & Engineering, The Johns Hopkins Bloomberg School of Public Health

 Visiting Faculty, Narayana Nethralaya Foundation, Bengaluru, India.